dmd-program/dmd-100/topics/character.md

 ## Types (tropes) in fictional stories

-Character types help to push the They are often one or a combination of the following:
+Character types are often one or a combination of the following:

 1. **Main character:** The story typically follows this character most closely.
 They are needed to resolve the conflict.
 2. **Supporting character:** These characters help us understand the main character, advance the story.